Caskman/accounting/README.md

 CONFIG_PATH=path in s3 bucket containing additional config data DOCKERENV=1

-DOCKERENV is to tell the container not to load dev env file
+The presence of DOCKERENV tells the container not to load dev env file, but when not running in docker the app can't see it as it explicitly loads it from the local.env file